2022 Other Construction Degree Guide

 This major is for the student interested in all the details of building and repair.
 Students should enjoy building things and putting things together.
 It helps to have logical reasoning skills and competency in math and science.
 Attention to detail will aid you when reading blueprints and analyzing designs.

 Most programs require student to complete an apprenticeship in order to gain work experience and to learn the fundamentals first hand.
 This typically involves working alongside a professional within the field, in addition to practice hours in the classroom.

 Students who pursue a career in plumbing and water wupply will often obtain jobs as blasters, drillers, plumbers and pipefitters.
 Blasters use various explosive materials to aid the construction process.
 They work in the first stages of building to prepare the land to be constructed on.
 Pipefitters and plumbers install and repair pipes that carry air, water, and streams of liquid and gas throughout the buildings.
 Drillers operate, repair and maintain drilling equipment to develop gas, oil, and water wells.
-All of these professions are growing at a faster than average rate.
 Other jobs in this field are construction manager, insulator, building construction technician, roofer, carpenter and more.

 How Much Money Do People With a Other Construction Degree Make?